stv707/redhat_training/rh134/selinux/README.md

 * Extra Practice for RH134 Training - RHEL 8.2 Admin II
   >> To run on Redhat RH134 Lab Systems!

-### Scenario: We going to the see effects of SElinux in ServerA/B
+### Scenario: We going to the see effects of turning off/disabled SElinux on ServerA

 ### Part1: Instruction - run in servera or serverb ( choose 1 ) and run as user root
   >> We assume its servera